kocherlab/pipemake/docs/filetypes.rst

         shell:
             "bwa mem -t 8 {input.ref} {input.reads} | samtools view -bS - > {output}"

-To convert this into a Pipemake **Module** with configurable files, we would only need to modify the input and output files as follows:
+To convert this into a pipemake **Module** with configurable files, we would only need to modify the input and output files as follows:

 .. code-block::